mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

 1                 The primary text value for an entity 2                 A name: Attribute tag, Block name, and so on.
 Also used to identify a DXF section or table name.
 3-4               Other textual or name values
-5                 Entity handle expressed as a hex string (fixed) 6                 Line type name (fixed)
+5                 Entity handle as hex string (fixed) 6                 Line type name (fixed)
 7                 Text style name (fixed)
 8                 Layer name (fixed)